freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/object-oriented-programming/create-a-method-on-an-object.md

 # --instructions--

 Using the `dog` object, give it a method called `sayLegs`.
-The method should return the sentence "This dog has 4 legs."
+The method should return the sentence `This dog has 4 legs.`

 # --hints--